 Option 2: 3 days in Hanoi, 1 day in Ninh Binh

-4 days in Hanoi will start with Hanoi Old Quarter first.
+4 days in Hanoi will start with Hanoi Old Quarter, one of the best things to do in Hanoi.
 Hanoi Old Quarter has a long history of 2000 years of development which is the beating heart old the city.
 In here, bustling life of Hanoians is reflected in the most vivid way with crowded streets of people trading with each other.
 The quarter consists mainly of 36 Old Streets divided and named according to their craft guides in the past, and remain most of that working system until now.
 This area is also the eternal soul of Hanoian cultural architecture, historic relics and religious center.
 This itinerary is written with the purpose to help tourists having a complete walking tour around this indispensible destination.

 Many agencies provide FREE Hanoi Old Quarter Walking Tour with university students volunteer, you can search and consider to book a tour.
 Highly recommend: Hanoi Free Old Quarter Walking Tour.
 Some destinations around and near Hanoi Old Quarter you must go are: